 West Auckland Housing

-In the last edition, we talked about the government’s upcoming plans for intensification under its National Policy Statement (NPS) on urban development, which is encouraging private developers to quickly buyup multiple and neighbouring land.
+We have talked about the government’s plans for intensification under its National Policy Statement (NPS) on urban development, which is encouraging private developers to quickly buyup multiple and neighbouring land.
 The land grab has led to a radical change in “selling” techniques used by real estate agents, or “targeting” by private developers who arrive, uninvited, on your doorstep, offering to buy your house, right now.
 Many are not interested in your house, but your land.
 The house will be demolished straight away, to make way for multiple and high-rise apartments/townhouses.
 These people may be very convincing, and in a rush, to get you to sign up.
 The price may sound amazing.
 They are unlikely to want you to seek advice or even consult with family.
 What’s important is how you respond.
 You may not have even thought of selling, or you may have purchased a long time ago and are now very unfamiliar with the legal landscape and processes involved with real estate.
 Even if the agent or buyer is a “nice person”, this is not the time to forego your legal rights.

 So: slow the process down, get proper and informed advice from a legal professional.
 Don’t allow yourself to be enticed with dollar signs and forego your sensibilities and your rights.
 By taking the time to catch your breath, you may even get more money for your property, as no doubt the first offer is not their best offer.
 What’s important is that due process is followed for your best interests.
 It is unethical and unconscionable to exert undue pressure on anyone into signing an agreement, particularly the elderly, who may have no support.
 At the very least, ask a property lawyer to have a look over the contract for you and to investigate the current estimated value of the property to ensure you are getting the best offer possible.
 You do not need to allow anyone either into your property or even onto your property if you feel uncomfortable.